-St. John's School and College admits a number of learners and students whose needs are consistent with ASD (Autistic Spectrum Disorder).
-Not all young people arrive at St. John's with an 'official' diagnosis and where appropriate the School will support parents / carers through the process of assessment and diagnosis.
-We successfully meet the needs of between 60 and 70 young people and young people at any one time.
+St. John's 6th Form admits a number of learners whose needs are consistent with ASD (Autistic Spectrum Disorder).
+Not all young people arrive at St. John's with an 'official' diagnosis and where appropriate St. John's will support parents / carers through the process of assessment and diagnosis.
+We successfully meet the needs of between 60 and 70 young people with autism at any one time.